Apply to Master’s Programme in Fine Arts

 The applicant will be deemed eligible to apply if they have the required educational background, they have provided acceptable proof of sufficient language proficiency, and they have submitted the required application materials in accordance with the schedule set by the Academy.

-The first phase of the admission process involves determining the applicant’s eligibility and assessing their application and the required accompanying application materials.
+The first phase of the admissions process involves determining the applicant’s eligibility and assessing their application and the required accompanying application materials.

 Based on the applications, some applicants will be invited to take part in an interview, which comprises the second phase of the admissions procedure.

-The programme’s admission jury prepares its proposal for new students to be admitted.
-The group’s assessment takes both phases of the admission process into account.
-The dean of the Academy of Fine Arts makes the final decision on which students will be admitted and who will be placed on the waiting list.
+The programme’s admissions jury prepares its proposal for new students to be admitted.
+The group’s assessment takes both phases of the admissions process into account.
+The dean of the Academy of Fine Arts makes the final decision on which applicants will be admitted and who will be placed on the waiting list.
 The new student are admitted on the basis of the subject areas in fine arts.

 Applying for transfer from another university